 The collection also makes history by featuring designs from a 10 year old schoolgirl from Bristol and a 16 year old student from Pembrokeshire - the first child and teenager to design a circulating coin of the realm.

-And like every UK coin in use today, each design also had to obtain final approval from the Treasury and Her Majesty The Queen.
+And like every UK coin in use, each design also had to obtain final approval from the Treasury and Her Majesty The Queen.

 Dave Knight, the Royal Mint’s Director of Commemorative Coin, said: